ds54e/sv-mint/docs/plugins/header_comment_rule.md

 - **Trigger**: If the first five lines contain no `//` comment, the rule fires.
 - **Message**: `` file header should include descriptive comment ``
 - **Remediation**: Summarize module purpose, contacts, or key context at the top of the file.
-- **LowRISC Reference**: Files should open with a short description of their role and licensing.
 - **Good**:

 ```systemverilog